-The module's physical boundary is the boundary of the General Purpose Computer (GPC) that the module is installed on, which includes a processor and memory.
-The interfaces (ports) for the physical boundary include the computer's network port, keyboard port, mouse port, power plug, and display.
+The interfaces (ports) for the physical boundary include the computer keyboard port, mouse port, network port, USB ports, display and power plug.
 When operational, the module does not transmit any information across these physical ports because it is a software cryptographic module.
 Therefore, the module's interfaces are purely logical and are provided through the Application Programming Interface (API) that a calling daemon can operate.
 The logical interfaces expose services that applications directly call, and the API provides functions that may be called by a referencing application (see Section 2.3 - Roles, Services, and Authentication for the list of available functions).
 The module distinguishes between logical interfaces by logically separating the information according to the defined API.